chef/automate/components/automate-chef-io/content/docs/node-integrations.md

 ## Azure VM Scanning with Chef Automate

 Set up Chef Automate to detect and scan the nodes in your Azure account by providing your Azure Credentials and creating an _Azure VM Node Manager_.
-To add an Azure VM Node Manager, navigate to the [_Node Integrations_]({{< relref "node-integrations.md" >}}) page in the Settings tab, click on `Create Integration`, and you should see _Azure_ as one of your node management service options.
+To add an Azure VM Node Manager, navigate to the [_Node Integrations_]({{< relref "node-integrations.md" >}}) page in the Settings tab, select `Create Integration`, and you should see _Azure_ as one of your node management service options.

 ### Adding an Azure VM Node Manager